Observing Higgs Dark Matter at the CERN LHC: Conclusions

 In the $SO(5)\otimes U(1)$ gauge-Higgs unification model in the Randall-Sundrum spacetime proposed in Ref.~\cite{hosotani} the 4D Higgs field becomes a part of the fifth-dimensional component of the gauge fields.
 Electroweak symmetry is broken dynamically through loop corrections to the Higgs potential and the conservation of an additional quantum number called {\it H-parity} renders absolute stability to the Higgs boson which becomes a natural cold dark matter candidate.
 As a consequence of vanishing of all triple couplings to the Standard Model spectrum by virtue of {\it H-parity} conservation, the Higgs boson can only be produced in pairs through quartic couplings to massive gauge bosons and fermions.
 The mass of such a Higgs dark matter is constrained from recent astrophysical data to lie in the $70$-$90\gev$ mass range.

-In this paper we show that the $14\; \hbox{TeV}$ LHC has the potential to discover such a Higgs dark matter particle of $70(90)\gev$ mass with 237(239) $\fb^{-1}$ of integrated luminosity for a $5\sigma$ observation in the weak boson fusion channel following the same search strategy used in the single invisibly decaying Higgs case of Ref.~\cite{eboli}.
-On the other hand, the cut on the azimuthal angle between the tagging jets were found to be less effective from the point of view of reducing the amount of data necessary for discovery compared to the single Higgs case which demonstrates that there is still room for optimization of the search strategy.
+In this paper we show that for an ${\cal O}(1)\tev$ KK mass scale the $14\; \hbox{TeV}$ LHC has the potential to discover such a Higgs dark matter particle of $70(90)\gev$ mass with $255(257)\fb^{-1}$ of integrated luminosity for a $5\sigma$ observation in the weak boson fusion channel following the same search strategy used in the single invisibly decaying Higgs case of Ref.~\cite{eboli}.
+On the other hand, the cut on the azimuthal angle between the tagging jets proposed in Ref.~\cite{eboli} to reduce the SM WBF backgrounds were found to be less effective from the point of view of reducing the amount of data necessary for discovery compared to the single Higgs case which demonstrates that there is still room for optimization of the search strategy.

-As a final comment, the enhanced production cross section compared to the SM case is due the lack of cancellations between the triple and quartic contributions.
-This feature may help to establish the model if the growth in the production cross section as a function of the center-of-mass energy could be determined for example in a future linear collider or using dedicated methods to that aim as for example was proposed in~\cite{han_wbf}.
+As a final comment, the enhanced production cross section compared to the SM case is due the lack of cancellations between the triple and quartic contributions to the double Higgs production.
+This feature may help to establish the model if the growth of the vector boson scattering amplitudes as a function of the energy could be determined for example in a future linear collider or in the LHC using dedicated methods to that aim as for example was proposed in~\cite{han_wbf}.

 \baselineskip15pt